 From 2019 to 2020, the dollar value of globally exported asparagus fell by -7.3%.

 The 5 biggest asparagus exporters are Peru, Mexico, United States, Spain and the Netherlands.
 Collectively, that quintet of leading suppliers accounted for 85.3% of all asparagus exported in 2020.
 So high a percentage indicates a relatively concentrated market of international asparagus sellers.

-Propelled by Mexican exporters, North America exported the highest dollar worth of exported asparagus during 2019 at $632.9 million or 46.1% of the global total.
-In second place was Latin America excluding Mexico but including the Caribbean at 28.8% while 23.3% of international asparagus sales were sourced from Europe.
-Smaller percentages came from Oceania (1.4%) mostly Australia, Asia (0.5%) and Africa (0.04%).
+Applying a continental lens, exporters in North America shipped the highest dollar worth of exported asparagus at $522.8 million or 41.9% of the global total.
+In second place was Latin America excluding Mexico but including the Caribbean at 30.3% while another 26.2% of international asparagus sales were sourced from Europe.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 070920 for fresh or chilled asparagus.